-Dengie’s Conditioning Fibre Feeds Explained
+Conditioning Fibre Feeds: Explained

 Some horses do not maintain their body weight easily and it can prove a real challenge to keep them at the perfect weight.
 Ideally, your horse’s ribs shouldn’t be visible, but they should be easily felt if you run your hand along their side.

 Dengie’s highest calorie fibre feed based on alfalfa and rapeseed oil provides 12.5MJ/kg of Digestible Energy – a comparable energy level to a stud or conditioning mix.
-Displaying the BETA Feed Mark for Equines Prone to EGUS it is low in starch and sympathetic to the digestive system providing slow- release energy for horses in hard work or those that need to gain weight without the fizz.
+Displaying the BETA Feed Mark for Equines Prone to equine gastric ulcer syndrome, it is low in starch and sympathetic to the digestive system, providing slow- release energy for horses in hard work or those that need to gain weight without the fizz.

 Alfa-A Molasses Free – added herbs to tempt the fussiest of horses

-Alfa-A Molasses Free is naturally low in sugar and starch at 4.5% and 2% respectively, but is packed full of tasty extras such as real mint, fenugreek and alfalfa pellets and so this conditioning fibre feed will tempt the fussiest of horses.
+Alfa-A Molasses Free is naturally low in sugar and starch at 4.5% and 2% respectively but is packed full of tasty extras such as real mint, fenugreek and alfalfa pellets and so this conditioning fibre feed will tempt the fussiest of horses.